Golden Rendezvous: Production

 The film was shot in South Africa.
 The film was started by Freddie Francis but completed by Ashley Lazarus.

 The film went $1.5 million over budget.
 This was blamed on Richard Harris who, it was alleged, held up production with his drinking and rewriting of the script.
 Producer Euan Lloyd later discovered this was not entirely true – however, it made it difficult for Lloyd to cast Harris in his next film, The Wild Geese.

 Harris admitted rewriting the script but says he was invited to do so.
 "I worked 20 hours a day, 7 days a week, helping to get them out of a hole.
 And at the end I got slammed for it.
 Worse – found myself uninsurable.
 Even after the film opened in Europe, I still didn't give up.
 I said 'Let me take 10 minutes out and put back some stuff and I promise you it'll work.'
 But they weren't interested.
 And so we're left with another Harris flop."

 Release

 After the European release, a six-minute prologue was shot to make the plot more explicable.

 The movie performed poorly at the box office.

 The Guardian called the film "nothing but dross".

+The film was re-edited and distributed as a TV movie on U.S. networks with the title Nuclear Terror.
+To get the film's duration down to the required 95–100 minutes most of the pre-title sequence was cut.